At Penn, transgender swimmer Lia Thomas sets the pace and stirs debate

 While her times haven’t matched what she posted as a member of the men’s team, they’ve been significantly better than what most female swimmers manage.

 Her fastest 200-yard freestyle time before this year was 1 minute 39.31 seconds.
-This season, she posted a 1:41.93 — a 2.6 percent drop.
-That’s the fastest time of any other female college swimmer this year, 0.64 seconds faster than Olympian Torri Huske.
-Thomas also has posted the nation’s best 500-yard freestyle time this season — 4:34.06 — nearly three seconds faster than Olympian Brooke Forde.
+This season, she posted a 1:41.93, a 2.6 percent drop.
+That’s the fastest time by any female college swimmer this year, 0.64 seconds faster than Olympian Torri Huske.
+Thomas also has posted the nation’s best 500-yard freestyle time this season at 4:34.06, nearly three seconds faster than Olympian Brooke Forde.

-A group of researchers from the Mayo Clinic, Duke and Marquette recently studied Thomas’s times from before and after she transitioned.
+Researchers from the Mayo Clinic, Duke University and Marquette University recently studied Thomas’s times from before and after she transitioned.
 They found her recent times were about 5 percent slower across all distances, according to an article they published.
 The gender gap between elite college and international swimmers is 10 to 15 percent for shorter distances and 7 to 10 percent for longer ones, they wrote.

 “Everybody wants to maximize each individual’s opportunity to participate and be as inclusive as possible,” one of the researchers, Michael Joyner, a physiologist at the Mayo Clinic, said in an interview.
 “But how do you balance that inclusion at the individual level with the fairness to the entire field?
 That’s really the split-the-baby question.”